As an Amazon Associate I earn from qualifying purchases. Click for details.

-Is “Pig Man” a ghost?
+Is “Pig Man” – a creature with the head of a pig – actually a ghost?
 An urban legend?
-Or something weird, somewhat hidden, and – perhaps – widespread, like Bigfoot?
+Or something weird, usually hidden, and – perhaps – widespread, like Bigfoot?

-I’m leaning towards this being an urban legend, but these stories are a little quirkier than the usual urban legends.
+I’m leaning towards this being an urban legend.

 If you’re interested in “pig man” ghosts, you may want to start your research in Tennessee.
 That state’s hiking trails can be spectacular… or spectacularly haunted.